psdewar2/HWConverter/README.md

 ✅ Height (numeric keyboard input)
 ✅ Units ("imperial (default)" and "metric" options)
 ✅ Unit labels (lbs, ft, kg, m) are rendered to the right of the corresponding input fields.
-✅ When the units selection is changed, the height and weight values are recalculated and the unit labels updated
+✅ When the units selection is changed, height and weight values are recalculated and unit labels are updated

 ### Dev

-✅ localStorage
+✅ Uses hooks like useReducer
-✅ useReducer
+✅ Leverages localStorage
-✅ The code is well-typed
+✅ Built in TypeScript
 ✅ 100% code coverage